mateuz/cujDE/README.md

 ##### TODO

-    - Test efficiency of the selection kernel.
+- :heavy_check_mark: Test efficiency of the selection kernel.

-    - ~Auto adjust the number of blocks and threads.~
+- :heavy_check_mark: Auto adjust the number of blocks and threads.

-    - Dimension parallelization of the DE operation
+- :heavy_check_mark: Dimension parallelization of the DE operation (:star2: Kernel called mDE)

+- :x: Add Shift and Rotated Rastrigin function as defined in CEC'13 Real-Parameter Optimization Competetition

 ***